atv2016/frigate_ocr_recognizer/README.md

 # Frigate OCR Recognizer

-Identify OCR text using EasyOCR and Pytorch and add them as sublabels to [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate)
+Identify OCR text using EasyOCR and Pytorch and add them as sublabels to [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) using Frigate events API and MQTT.

 This is an experimental fork of [ljmerza/frigate_plate_recognizer](https://github.com/ljmerza/frigate_plate_recognizer/tree/master) and is very much in a beta state.
 Things will probably not work.